MagdalenaOlak/Portfolio/README.md

     - Kanban Board [trello.com](https://trello.com/b/ZNyJkmc2/e-olakpl) - (in progress).

   - [e-Olak.pl](http://e-olak.pl) - Website prepared for future Software Testers.
 In the articles, you will learn what problems testers are facing.
-  - [Orikonsultantka.pl](http://orikonsultantka.pl) - Website created to build a distribution network in Oriflame.